13 Jul, 2022

 Myth:1 NetSuite is the Same as other ERP

-The remarkable feature of NetSuite is that it serves businesses of all ranges and in all industries.
+The remarkable feature of this solution is that it serves businesses of all ranges and in all industries.
 Even though it sounds generic, it is not distant from fact.
-Consider NetSuite as an ‘all-rounder’ business management software.
-While its core function is determined to finance, it has emerged into an all-encompassing business management tool efficient in managing the majority of its processes- such as accounting to inventory, customer relationship management (CRM) to e-commerce, and further.
+Consider it as an ‘all-rounder’ business management software.
+While its core function is finance, it has emerged as an all-encompassing business management tool that efficiently manages most of its processes.
+They include accounting to inventory, customer relationship management (CRM) to e-commerce, and further.

 Myth:2 NetSuite is Incapable of Customization